-The school will monitor and evaluate the plan to support students and school improvement through the collection of data from benchmarks, state testing (such as the ELPAC), stakeholder feedback, internal audits, program effectiveness reviews, A-G Requirement completion, graduation and drop-out rates, college attendance percentages, teacher credentialing data, instructional material audits and alignments to the most current state standards, facility reviews (FIT), standards implementation reviews, EL proficiency progress, AP exams, EPA scores, course access reviews, attendance data, suspension and expulsion rates, as well as other internal and external data.
-NOVA will implement the Renaissance STAR suite of assessments for ongoing monitoring and data analysis in English and Math.
+The school will monitor and evaluate the plan to support students and school improvement through the collection of data from benchmarks, state testing (such as the ELPAC), stakeholder feedback, internal audits, program effectiveness reviews, A-G Requirement completion, graduation and drop-out rates, college attendance percentages, teacher credentialing data, instructional material audits and alignments to the most current state standards, facility reviews (FIT), standards implementation reviews, EL proficiency progress, AP exams, course access reviews, attendance data, suspension and expulsion rates, as well as other internal and external data.
+This data will show where needs and areas of improvement are and what we are doing well.